pmahnke/mahnke-cocktails/recipe_processed/white_sangria.md

   "recipeInstructions": [
     {
       "@type": "HowToStep",
-      "text": "- Method: Build in Punch Bowl"
+      "text": "Method: Build in Punch Bowl"
     },
     {
       "@type": "HowToStep",
-      "text": "- Pour: Add all ingredients directly to the punch bowl" },
+      "text": "Pour: Add all ingredients directly to the punch bowl" },
     {
       "@type": "HowToStep",
-      "text": "- Glassware: Punch Cups"
+      "text": "Glassware: Punch Cups"
     },
     {
       "@type": "HowToStep",
-      "text": "- Garnish: A strawberry and a peach slice" },
+      "text": "Garnish: A strawberry and a peach slice" },
     {
       "@type": "HowToStep",
-      "text": "- Special Prep: Optionally, top each glass with a splash of soda water" }
+      "text": "Special Prep: Optionally, top each glass with a splash of soda water" }
     ],
   "recipeYield": "1 cocktail",